 She is predeceased by her parents, her husband, one sister, two brothers, and two sisters in-loves.
 Her legacy continues with her seven Children, nine Grandchildren, thirteen Great Grandchildren, one Great Great Grandchild, a Best Friend, and a host of Nieces, Nephews, Cousins and Friends.

-To send flowers to Stella A. Angevine's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Stella A. Angevine, please visit our floral store.